What is MEN3 (MEN2B)?

-There are two main growths common to MEN3.
+There are two main tumours common to MEN3.
 These occur in the butterfly-shaped thyroid gland in the neck, and less commonly in the adrenal glands that sit on top of each kidney.
-The growth in the thyroid gland is always cancerous (medullary thyroid cancer or MTC) and is more aggressive in MEN3 than in those of MEN2.
+The tumour in the thyroid gland is always cancerous (medullary thyroid cancer or MTC) and is more aggressive in MEN3 than those in MEN2.
 Each type of growth may occur alone and independently of MEN.

 Blood and urine tests for hormone levels as well as scans of the neck and abdominal area are all used to check for growths.
 If a growth is found an operation may be needed to remove either just the growth itself or the whole of the affected gland.
 This is necessary as early as possible in childhood for the medullary thyroid cancer.

 The butterfly-shaped thyroid gland is found at the base of the throat in the front of the neck.
 Almost 10 out of 10 (100%) of MEN3 patients will develop medullary thyroid cancer (MTC) sometimes within the first year of life.
 The thyroid cancer or the pre-cancerous hyperplasia, may be found using blood tests to measure levels of calcitonin.
 Treatment involves an operation to remove the thyroid gland and the nearby lymph nodes (total thyroidectomy and central lymph node dissection).